Average Sperm Count By Age – A Complete Guide

 As men age, their sperm count can decrease due to various factors, including changes in hormone levels, health conditions like diabetes, hypertension, and obesity, and a decrease in testicular efficiency.
 Lifestyle factors such as smoking, alcohol consumption, and poor diet can also contribute to the decline.
 These factors collectively can negatively impact sperm count and make it more challenging for men to conceive as they age.

-Here’s a complete overview of sperm count at different ages-
+Here’s a complete overview of Average Sperm Count By Age-

 Sperm Count in Newborns And Infants